A little about me

 B.K.S.
 Iyengar

-I first trained as a teacher in India, in 2010, in the Sivananda tradition.
-During that same extended trip, I discovered Mysore and Ashtanga yoga, and upon my return to London, became a regular student of this practice, eventually assisting in the Mysore programme at Triyoga.
-Alongside this apprenticeship, I completed Triyoga’s two-year teacher training (Level 4 Ofqual) and have been teaching ever since.
-I also became part of the Triyoga teacher training faculty, mentoring trainee teachers.
-I further specialised in restorative yoga, studying the effects of long-term stress on the body and how this practice can help alleviate and prevent it.
+I first trained as a yoga teacher in India in 2010, in the Sivananda tradition.
+During that same journey, I discovered Ashtanga yoga in Mysore, and after returning to London became a committed student of the practice, later assisting in the Mysore programme at Triyoga.
+Alongside this apprenticeship, I completed Triyoga’s two-year Level 4 teacher training and have been teaching ever since.
+I also joined the teacher training faculty, mentoring trainee teachers.